justinienb/ADN_PathFinder/README.md

 ## Visual studio plugin

-after aquiring the basic tools, you need to clone the projet into a folder with the command
+After aquiring the basic tools, you need to clone the projet into a folder with the command
 ```
 git clone https://github.com/Tictactouc/ADN_PathFinder.git
 ```